apvarun/showfolio-hugo-theme/README.md

 git submodule add https://github.com/apvarun/showfolio-hugo-theme.git themes/showfolio
 ```

+## Setting up the theme

+- Install postcss-cli globally using `npm install -g postcss-cli`
+- Copy package.json to the root folder of your website and run `npm install`
+- Finally run `hugo serve`

 ## Preview the theme

 ShowFolio theme ships with an fully configured example site.
 For a quick preview: